Blood & Gold: Plot

 In the spring of 1945, the Allied armies invade Nazi Germany as the end of World War II draws near.
-Heinrich (Robert Maaser), a decorated Wehrmacht veteran, is captured after his desertion attempt and hanged by a platoon of Waffen-SS led by a fanatical and somewhat deranged Obersturmbannführer (lieutenant colonel) von Starnfeld (Alexander Scheer).
-He is rescued by Elsa (Marie Hacke), who brings him to her farm home that she shares with her brother Paule, who has Down syndrome.
-Meanwhile, the SS arrive in the nearby village and begin to search looking for a large amount of hidden gold in a destroyed house previously occupied by a Jewish family much to the protest of his second-in-command Dörfler as he fears that digging for the golds would lead them too exhausted to fight the approaching allied troops from the US and France..
+Heinrich, a decorated Wehrmacht veteran, is captured after his desertion attempt and hanged by a platoon of Waffen-SS led by a fanatical and somewhat deranged Obersturmbannführer (lieutenant colonel) von Starnfeld.
+He is rescued by Elsa, who brings him to her farm home that she shares with her brother Paule, who has Down syndrome.
+Meanwhile, the SS arrive in the nearby village and begin to search looking for a large amount of hidden gold in a destroyed house previously occupied by a Jewish family much to the protest of his second-in-command Dörfler as he fears that digging for the golds would leave them too exhausted to fight the approaching allied troops from the US and France.

-Several SS soldiers with Oberscharführer Dörfler (Florian Schmidtke) in charge are sent to Elsa's farmhouse to plunder it for supplies.
+Several SS soldiers with Oberscharführer Dörfler in charge are sent to Elsa's farmhouse to plunder it for supplies.
 As Heinrich hides in the attic, the SS abuse Paule, and then attempt to rape Elsa.
 Heinrich intervenes, and in the ensuing melee the soldiers are killed by Heinrich and Elsa, but their Oberscharführer escapes.
 Heinrich, Elsa, and Paule leave the farmhouse and hide in the forest.
 However, Paule is troubled by distress to his beloved dairy cow from being left unmilked and goes back overnight to the farm, where he is captured by Dörfler returning there the following morning with a few soldiers and shooting Paule's cow dead for meat.